chrisbliss18/easy-theme-and-plugin-upgrades/readme.txt

 = Why does the plugin no longer show the drop down to select "Yes"?
 Is the plugin broken? =

-Version 2.0.0 no longer requires that a drop down is used to indicate that an upgrade is to be performed.
+Starting with version 2.0.0, this plugin no longer requires that a drop down is used to indicate that an upgrade is to be performed.
 The plugin now can determine if an upgrade is required automatically.
 This change not only streamlines the process for many users, it also fixed compatibility issues that some users experienced with older versions.

 = How do I upgrade a theme? =